Blogging is a fun, and rewarding job that just about anyone with a computer and good control of language can do.

 1. Be Passionate about Your Topic

-Only blog about something you love talking about.
-Plan and simple, no ifs, ands or buts.
+You should only blog about something you love talking about.
+Plain and simple, no ifs, ands or buts.
 You should be able to ramble on and on about your niche for hours without getting bored.

 Rule 1: Love your niche!

 The best blogs focus on a single topic, not a random collection of incongruent parts.
 It’ll be up to you to decide what you actually want to blog about, but when you do, stick to it.

 This means you should avoid going off-topic as much as possible, especially in the beginning.
 If you’re getting a following, it’s because your new audience is enjoying the content you’ve been producing.

 If you suddenly stopped producing this content shifting your blog’s focus to a different niche, you’d probably lose the followers you gained since they’re no longer getting the content they came for.

 Most likely, in the beginning, nobody is going to read your blog until you get a really good handle on creating traffic for your blog.

 Once you start getting traffic to your blog, you should try and ask your early readers their opinion, what content they want you to produce.